ballerina-attic/docs-ballerina-vscode-extension/README.md

-# Ballerina VS Code Extension Documentation
+# Ballerina Visual Studio Code Extension Documentation

 This is the Ballerina VS Code extension documentation repository.
 This repository is open and we welcome your contributions!